 Remember that I mentioned earlier something about coloured copies?
 Well, I’m not trying to play Sherlock or anything here but while I was checking the rest of the collection I bumped into this piece

 And it kind of reminded me (especially because of the colours) of one of the previous works mentioned regarding the etching’s room (see pic.5).
 They were both indeed from the same collection.

-I really liked them so I tried to find a better picture on the internet and… I ended up on a rather interesting shop.
+I really liked them so I tried to find a better picture on the internet and… I ended up in a rather interesting shop.
 An eBay account (here) where you can find replicas of different exhibits in the museum and apparently these are accreditated by the museum.

-It was a bit odd since there is an online official store at the museum’s original web page (http://www.tiendarabasf.com/) but… Who knows?
+It was a bit odd since there is an official store at the museum’s original web page (http://www.tiendarabasf.com/) but… Who knows?
 I’m sure there must be a valid reason for it.
 The bad news was that the copies were really pricey for me (but if you can afford them you can find them here and here) so I will wait and see if the souvenir offer expands anytime soon with a more affordable range perhaps.